gsoules/MkDocs/digital-archive/docs/archivist/using-s3.md

 -   Online access to digital assets by archivists working remotely.
 -   Easy access to digital assets with a single click from the Digital Archive.
 -   Easy one-click attachment of files to Digital Archive items.
+-   Automatic downsizing of JPEG files when attached to an item.

 ## Logging into S3
 Follow the steps below to log in to the Amazon Web Services (AWS) Management Console for S3.